We’re offering free help to those anxious about Christmas, New Year & beyond

 “Obviously, Covid has changed many things and the need to create the best celebration ever is a weighty issue.
 Many feel last year we didn’t have a ‘proper’ Christmas.

 “Some people may be facing the holidays without a loved one as a result of a bereavement.
-Often people have money pressures or may have issues related to an addiction, such as gambling, gaming or alcohol abuse, or an eating disorder, that are exacerbated at this time of year.
+Often people have money pressures or may have issues related to gambling, gaming or alcohol abuse, or an eating disorder, that are exacerbated at this time of year.

 “There may be family difficulties, rifts that no one mentions, which may have been avoided last year, if people were unable to get together due to Covid.
 Now, however, these feelings may have to be faced again and perhaps 12 months off has even increased the associated anxiety.